-If you experience issues when installing or running the Python agent on a new host, test that the package is installed correctly and that it can contact New Relic's data collector service.
+If you experience issues when installing or running the Python agent on a new host, test that the package is installed correctly and that it can contact our data collector service.
 If the data collector service is unreachable, it may be due to a blocked firewall.
 Perform these network connectivity tests to narrow down the cause of the problem.

 newrelic-admin validate-config LOCATION_OF_NEWRELIC.INI